My Review of Solar2D Game Engine (formerly Corona SDK)

 I use the free (and amazing) ZeroBrane studio to write my Lua code.
 My workflow for all Solar2D projects looks something like this:

 - Start ZeroBrane studio (~5 seconds)

 - Press F6 and test the game (~5 seconds)

 This, to me, is extremely important.
 It means that I never had any big obstacles to jump over before I could start development.
 Whenever I had some free time, inspiration, or motivation, I could be developing the game in a matter of seconds.

-It gets even better: Corona has Live Builds.
+It gets even better: Solar2D has Live Builds.
 The workflow for testing a game on my device became:

 - Create a live build once.

 - Put live build on phone.
 (I just use Android Debug Bridge and a USB-cable.)